 - Higher levels of cognitive decline

 - Double levels of Alzheimer's

 If your blood sugar levels are too high your body releases more insulin.
-So, the insulin is trying to give MORE sugar to cells.
-Your cells will try to protect themselves from the powerful effect of insulin.
-They do this by becoming insulin resistance.
+So, insulin is trying to give MORE sugar to cells.
+Your cells will try to protect themselves from the powerful effect of insulin by becoming insulin resistant.